masneyb/shotwell-site-generator/photoframe/README.md

     systemctl --user import-environment WAYLAND_DISPLAY XDG_RUNTIME_DIR
     systemctl --user start photos-on.service

+An older 10.1" screen that I have requires the following to be added to `/boot/firmware/cmdline.txt` with Wayland:

+    video=HDMI-A-1:1280x800@60D

 ## Scripts to start/stop Chromium browser

 - Script to start the Chromium browser in kiosk mode.
 Be sure to update your URL in the